Mark-MDO47/ArduinoClass/99_Resources/README.md

 If you don't want to use KiCad, don't worry - all the schematic wiring diagrams for the class are in PDF form in the various directories, and also in images in the description of each project.

 There are many YouTube videos describing the basics of KiCad usage.
 I recommend viewing a few of them if you want to start with KiCad.
 Most are quite good; I didn't really have a favorite.
-Be aware that KiCad version 6.0 was the start of some bit changes, so try to find videos using that or later.
+Be aware that KiCad version 6.0 was the start of some big changes, so try to find videos using that version or later.
 KiCad is currently (2023) at version 7.0.5.

 <img src="https://github.com/Mark-MDO47/ArduinoClass/blob/master/99_Resources/Images/KiCad_screen.png" width="300" alt="Image of KiCad Schematic Capture screen">